Skip to content

 The last item is the most important.
 You must add the commands that you will download for a given category.
 Think about the following scenarios below to help you decide the best way to plan your Command Groups, and subsequently commands.

-1. You cannot add a Command Groups to a device or task does that does not have commands attached to the Command Groups.
+1. You cannot add a Command Groups to a device or task does that do not have commands attached to the Command Groups.

 2. If you run a manual devices config downloads, either from the UI, or the CLI, the commands to be run on that device are based off the category attached commands See Command Group Design Below